Evanaellio/HyperJump/ThunderstorePackage/README.md

 To install the mod, copy the Mods folder inside the zip into your BONEWORKS or BONELAB directory.

+⚠ Use versions 3.0.x for BONELAB Patch 2 and versions 3.1.x for BONELAB Patch 3, and any of versions 3.x for BONEWORKS

 Hyper jumps and leaps are best used in exterior environments (unless you like fracturing your skull on the ceiling or smashing your face against a wall).

 Hyper leaps only apply when walking/running, and will propel you towards where you are looking.